Abner C. Mattoon: Life

 Unfavorable press from the Erie allegations, and an ongoing civil case accusing him of using "insider information" from his Senate position to influence Erie stock sales, led to Mattoon's defeat for reelection to his senatorial seat in 1869.
 He returned to Oswego and his business interests.
 In 1871, he contracted with a group of Florida and Georgia businessmen incorporated as the Peas Creek Immigrant & Agricultural Company to provide dredging services on the Peace River (Peas Creek) in southwestern Florida.
 In return for rendering the river navigable, the company was promised large tracts of public lands to be granted by the state government.

 Mattoon converted the schooner Ellsworth to a screw steamer in his Oswego boatworks, and embarked on a voyage across the Erie Canal, through a number of inland passages to Cape Fear, North Carolina, then down the Atlantic coast to Key West.
 Before he could begin dredging efforts on the Peace River, however, a federal court upheld an earlier injunction barring the State of Florida from distributing public lands until a prior claim against the state was satisfied.
 The Peace River plans were put on hold, and eventually abandoned, and the Ellsworth returned to Oswego in 1872.
 Although the Florida venture proved a costly failure, business contacts made during the voyage south led Mattoon to transport grain along the coast of Virginia and North Carolina during the winter of 1872-73.

 The Ellsworth burned off Stoney Island in Lake Ontario in 1877, but Mattoon salvaged the engine and gear and installed them in his new steam barge Thompson Kingsford, which launched in 1880.
 By this time, however, he had decreased his shipping and boatbuilding activities to concentrate on his extensive greenhouses and expanding floral business.
 As early as 1870, he listed his occupation as "flowerist."

 A longtime sportsman and early proponent of conservation, he served as president of Oswego's Leatherstocking Club, and was instrumental in the foundation of the National Association for the Protection of Fish and Game.
 He was noted as an umpire and referee of baseball games and cricket matches in the Oswego area, and as an official in local boat and yacht races.
 In November 1881, he oversaw the transport of the Canadian sloop Atalanta through the Erie Canal and Hudson River to New York City to compete for the America's Cup.
-He was a guest of Captain Alexander Cuthbert aboard the Atlanta during her two controversial and ultimately unsuccessful Cup races against the American iron-hulled sloop Mischief, one off Manhattan and the other off Staten Island.
+He was a guest of Captain Alexander Cuthbert aboard the Atalanta during her two controversial and ultimately unsuccessful Cup races against the American iron-hulled sloop Mischief, one off Manhattan and the other off Staten Island.